alexhaydock/pinewall/README.md

 Pinewall is built with the goal of running entirely from RAM, immutably.
 It builds into a single packed EFI binary which can be run directly with QEMU or, in theory, booted on physical UEFI-based hardware.

-I deploy this in production to Proxmox using OpenTofu.
+I deploy this in production to Proxmox using Terraform.

 ## Who is this for?
 Me.
 (But feel free to use it!)